 "Kitchen shears are so handy, especially for summers when you are camping and cooking away from your kitchen," says Christine Pittman, cookbook author and founder of COOKtheSTORY.com.
 "My favorite thing is when kitchen shears come with a plastic cover which makes them very efficient (and safe) for travel.
 I’ve used them for chopping onions, tomatoes, herbs, green onion, bacon, pretty much anything you can imagine."

-It is not as easy as just going and buying a pair of kitchen shears though, you need to consider design, purpose, and maintenance.
+It is not as easy as just going and buying a pair of kitchen shears though; you need to consider design, purpose, and maintenance.
 Are you looking for a pair to spatchcock chicken, or do you have a kitchen herb garden that needs harvesting, or are you upping your fish game and need to scale a whole snapper?
 Task-specific shears are the answer.
 Or maybe you want that pair that offers the versatility of a Swiss army knife with a bone notch, bottle opener, and herb strippers built-in?
 Multipurpose is the way to go.
 Whatever you decide, be sure they fit comfortably in your hand and will perform the tasks you need done.
 Our top choice, the OXO Good Grips Multi-Purpose Kitchen Scissors, has two great herb strippers and a very comfortable handle any ambitious cook can appreciate.

 From spring-loaded poultry shears to Macgyver-like multipurpose models, these are the best kitchen shears.

 Best Overall: OXO Good Grips Multi-Purpose Kitchen Scissors

 What We Love: Come apart for easy cleaning, herb stripper, comfortable grip, versatile